rahmanoff/crm-hs/README.md

 - **Concurrent Requests**: Uses Promise.all for parallel API calls
 - **Rate Limit Handling**: Built-in retry logic with exponential backoff
 - **Error Recovery**: Graceful handling of API timeouts and failures

+## 📝 Changelog

+### [Unreleased]

+- **Removed @hubspot/api-client SDK**: All HubSpot data is now fetched using direct HTTP requests (Axios) and the Search API, with robust pagination, batching, and rate limiting.
+- **Unified Service Layer**: All business logic and tests now use the HTTP-based service layer for all CRM objects.
+- **Test Updates**: Tests now mock the service layer (e.g., `searchObjects`) instead of the SDK or raw HTTP.

 ## 🔒 Security